Frky/papr/ACSAC'18/Software Hardening/On the Effectiveness of Type-based Control Flow Integrity.md

 * RTC generates the CFG based on Type Signature
 * RTC matches the type signature of each indirect control flow transfer with its target
 * Forward edge
-    * type of cuntion pointer and the tarfet are checked at each control transfer
+    * type of function pointer and the target are checked at each control transfer
 * Backward edges
-        * type oif the callee is checked during funciton epilogue
+    * type of the callee is checked during function epilogue

 ## Reuse Attack Protector

 Released in 2016, updated in 2017.

 Generates a hash of the function signature.
-Pb:: type collision.
+Pb: type collision.

 ## Research questions